 Understanding how lighting adds magic to your pictures is pivotal.
 To upgrade your photography game.
 Another idea you can try is taking photos at dawn the soft shadows and light contrast will give you unmatched results.
 Furthermore, the golden hour, when the sun is low on the horizon.
 It has similar magic, and you could skip the editing phase altogether.
-Some might even prefer cloudy days than direct sun.
+Some might even prefer cloudy days to direct sun.
 Because direct sun might give you too much light, whereas cloudy days will give you better portrait photos.
 Also, on cloudy days you won’t have to worry about which direction your subject or object is facing.
 Also, the clouds will diffuse the direct sunlight which may harshen your photos.

 STEP 2: Avoid Overexposing Your Instagram Photo

 You can brighten a dark photo, but no amount of editing can salvage an overexposed Instagram photo.
 You can easily avoid overexposing your photos by sliding your finger up or down on your phone screen.
 Another method to adjust exposure automatically is by tapping on the brightest frame on your phone before snapping a photo.

 As a rule, it is better to have an underexposed your Instagram photo, you can adjust with editing tools rather than overexposing your photos.

 STEP 3: HDR Mode Is Overrated

 HDR (High Dynamic Range) mode works by taking photos at several exposure levels at once.
 Then putting it all together for a detailed shot.
 A professional photographer will know best how to work this function.
 However, for the average phone user, they will not be able to harness this mode for the best outcome.

 STEP 4: Use The Rule Of Thirds

 Apart from natural light, photo composition is another key pillar in making great photos.
 Composing a photo comes down to how you arrange the photo while considering the shapes, texture, colors, and other elements that are incorporated in your picture.